-We are writing to inform you of an important event in your child's academic career: On Wednesday, October 11, all Prairie School sophomores and juniors will take the Preliminary Scholastic Aptitude Test/National Merit Sscholarship Qualifying Test (PSAT/NMSQT).
-The PSAT is a slightly shorter version of the Scholastic Aptitude Test (SAT), which is one of the two college entrance exams students may take late in junior year and early in senior year.
+We are writing to inform you of an important event in your child's academic career: On Wednesday, October 16, all Prairie School juniors will take the Preliminary Scholastic Aptitude Test/National Merit Sscholarship Qualifying Test (PSAT/NMSQT).
+The PSAT is a slightly shorter version of the Scholastic Aptitude Test (SAT), which is one of the two college entrance exams students may take in preparation for college applications.